 6.)
 Add some carrot bunches (available at Pier 1) for a pop of color.

 7.)
 Add some colorful Easter eggs.

 To show you a few different ways to do this, I played around a bit and came up with a couple of options.
 First is using a bunny that is a little more natural looking.
-This one is from Pier 1 and you saw it the other day in my spring lantern.

 Second is adding a grapevine cloche to the nest with the tall bunny.
 It adds a natural element to the sort of unnatural wood bunny.
 I found the grapevine cloche at a local shop and have never seen another one anyplace else.
 Any sort of cloche would work so if you like this look, just experiment!

 (Her little necklace is turned around…oh well!)